While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 except for the heads.
 A reminder of an art legacy left behind by Helen Frye and Nassan Gobran.

-From a Dream to Realty- Sedona Arts Center
+From a Dream to Reality - Sedona Arts Center

 Pete Stilley (above) captured richly by Helen